socrata/python-101/lessons/0-install-python.md

 Visit the
 [ActiveTcl Download Page](http://www.activestate.com/activetcl/downloads)
-and download the "Mac Disk Image (DMG)" from the "8.5.18.0" row.
+and download the "Mac Disk Image (DMG)" from the "8.5.18.0" row, *don't click the big button, it's the wrong version*.

 After the `.dmg` file has downloaded, run the installer, all of the default options are fine for what we're doing.

-Visit the [Python Download Page](https://www.python.org/downloads/) and click the "Download Python 3.4.3" button.
+Visit the [Python Download Page](https://www.python.org/downloads/) and click the yellow button that says "Download Python 3.4.3" at the top of the page.

 Once the `.pkg` file has downloaded, run the installer, and again all of the default options are fine for what we're doing.